 Student's signing IN/OUT

-Any student who arrives late needs to sign in at the attendance office, and receive a pass to the appropriate class.
+Any student who arrives late needs to sign in at the front desk, and receive a pass to the appropriate class.

 Any student who needs to leave prior to the end of the day must be signed out by their parent/guardian.
 If the parent is unable to come in to the office prior arrangements must be made and verified before the student will be allowed to sign out.
+The student's parent/guardian may email permission for the student to sign out, however this should be received 2 hours prior to the time the student should be released.
 This is applicable to all students regardless of age or classification.
 While it may be inconvenient the student's well being is our top priority.

 A student who is tardy to class may be disciplined according to the Madisonville CISD